John D. Morillo

 Director: 15 MA Theses 1995-2010; 7 MA Capstones 2010-14.
 1 in progress 2017.
 Reader 16 Theses 2001-10

 Graduate: English 669, Bibliography and Methodology; English 563, Eighteenth-Century Novel; English 579, Restoration and 18th-Century Drama; English 562, Land and Money in the Eighteenth Century, and Studies in Genre and Decorum; English 650, Romantic Period.

-Undergraduate: English 498 and English 491h Honors Courses in Utopian and Dystopian literature; The English Philosophical Poem from Neoclassicism to Romanticism; English 496, Literary Criticism; English 462, Eighteenth-Century Literature; English 453, Romantic Period; English Independent Study in Romanticism (tutorial); English 362, Eighteenth-Century Novel; English 341 Literature and Science; English 262, English Literature II; English 251, Major British Authors.
+Undergraduate: English 491h Honors Course in Utopian and Dystopian literature; The English Philosophical Poem from Neoclassicism to Romanticism; English 496, Literary Criticism; English 462, Eighteenth-Century Literature; English 453, Romantic Period; English Independent Study in Romanticism (tutorial); English 362, Eighteenth-Century Novel; English 341 Literature and Science; English 262, English Literature II; English 251, Major British Authors.
 English 209 Studies in Drama; English 207Q Studies in Poetry, Freshmen Inquiry section; HON 298 Romanticism and the Discipline of Memory; Utopian and Dystopian Literature HON 293 Representing Animals; HON 293 The Appeal of Pastoral.

 Community and Public Service

 · Selection Panelist, Raleigh Arts Council’s Piedmont Laureate Prize, Nov.
 2017.